 Two of these events were already presented in the last section for electrodes 16 and 17 (Fig. 13a,b - marks C, D).
-Here, a positive voltage spike is observed at mark C, when only electrode 17 warmed above zero degrees, and the beginning of a negative spike at mark D, when both electrodes, 16 and 17, warmed above zero degrees.
+Here, a positive voltage spike is observed at mark C, when only electrode 17 warmed above zero degrees, and a negative, not fully resolved, spike at mark D, when both electrodes, 16 and 17, warmed above zero degrees.

 Additional events were found for electrode 5 (Fig. 14b, marks A, B, C).
-Three fully resolved temperature spikes were observed for this electrode in the end of April, beginning of May, with two large transient SP spikes being observed for temperature increases above zero degree (Fig. 14c, marks B, C).
+Three fully resolved temperature spikes were observed for this electrode in the end of April, beginning of May, with two large transient SP spikes being observed for 15 temperature increases above zero degree (Fig. 14c, marks B, C).

 In general, sharp increases in electrode temperatures correlate well with transient increases in the corresponding SP readings, although this response is much smaller when both electrodes remain under zero degrees (compare events A and B/C in Fig. 14).
-At the time of these events a closed snow cover of ca. 1 m was still present at the site (Fig. 14a), strongly indicating energy
+At the time of these events a closed snow cover of ca. 1 m was still present at the site (Fig. 14a), strongly indicating energy transport by melt water, which is consistent with previous studies on melt water infiltration into snow covers (e.g., Scherler